 With roadside litter an escalating problem throughout the state, The Arkansas State Highway and Transportation Department (AHTD) is using a Violator Reporting System and 24-hour, toll-free hotline to ask for motorist assistance in helping solve the problem.

 Highway officials are encouraging motorists who spot a littering violation along any streets, roads or highways to call 1-866-811-1222 to report the situation.
-All types of trash and all types of vehicles are subject to be reported, whether a cigarette butt or whether thrown from a commercial vehicle, as long as the license plate number is provided.
+All types of trash from cigarette butts to bulk materials tossed from public or private vehicles are subject to reporting as long as the license plate is provided.

 Litter reporting phone calls are answered 24 hours a day by an office of the Arkansas Highway Police (AHP) who will record the incident.
 A letter will then be sent to the registered owner of the vehicle regarding the violation.
 Information about recurring violations reported from the same vehicle will be tracked and may eventually result in an in-person visit by an Arkansas Highway Police Officer to investigate the problem.
 The goal is not to issue citations, but to let both law abiding citizens and litter violators know this is a problem the AHTD takes seriously and will pursue thoroughly to enforce Arkansas litter laws.

 Reporting a litter violation is quick and simple, while allowing the caller to remain unidentified.
 Motorists will need to provide the date and location that the littering occurred, a description of the vehicle including the license plate number and a description of the item discarded onto the roadway.
 Roadway signs currently in place to forewarn motorists of potential fines for littering will now include the toll-free number asking for littering reports.